 In fact, in experiments where athletes drank chocolate milk compared to other recovery drinks, they often ranked chocolate milk as helping equal or better to the other items offered.

 If you compare chocolate milk to water or most sports drinks, chocolate milk has double the carbohydrate and protein content.
 Milk has a high water content capable of replenishing your dehydrated body as the other liquids would.
 Equip with a bonus dose of calcium; there is also some sodium in milk, which is necessary for athletes after a grueling effort.

 If you are engaging in casual exercise like golf, you will probably find a bottle of water to be sufficient.
 However, if you enjoy vigorous activities such as swimming, cycling, running or HIIT training, you will find a drink such as chocolate milk is exactly what you need to feel invigorated.

 ✓ Carbs Post Workout

-For an athlete, consuming carbohydrates within 30 minutes of your workout will help to replenish the glycogen stores in the body.
+For an athlete, consuming carbohydrates within 30 minutes of your workout will help replenish the glycogen stores in the body.
 Nutritionally, carbs are an exceptional source of energy to help the body function in an intended manner.
-When you eat carbs they are broken down into glucose.
-Glucose is stored in the body where it waits to fuel your body during activity.
+When you eat carbs, they are broken down into glucose.
+Glucose is stored in the body, where it waits to fuel your body during activity.

 Stored glucose can be used to make energy.
 Of course, in the absence of glucose, your body will turn to either muscle mass or fat for energy.
-If your body has an adequate amount of carbohydrates on the ready for muscles, the protein taken in is able to both repair and rebuild muscles.
+However, if your body has an adequate amount of carbohydrates on the ready for muscles, the protein taken in can both repair and rebuild muscles.